withastro/astro/.changeset/dull-carpets-breathe.md

 import ReactComponent from "../components/button.jsx" import VueComponent from "../components/button.vue"

-// MDX runtime is contained inside the Astro import mdxRenderer from "@astrojs/jsx/server.js"
+// MDX runtime is contained inside the Astro core import mdxRenderer from "astro/jsx/server.js"

 // In case you need to import a custom renderer import customRenderer from "../renderers/customRenderer.js";